RadwaElaraby/MADRL-readings/centralized-critic.md

 adopt the framework of centralized training with decentralized execution

+a general-purpose multi-agent learning algorithm

+applicable not only to cooperative interaction but to competitive or mixed interaction involving both physical and communicative behavior

 ![](imgs/lowe17_architecture.PNG)

 a simple extension of actor-critic policy gradient methods where the critic is augmented with extra information about the policies of other agents, while the actor only has access to local information.